KhobbyLynx/safecampus-server/README.md

 ---

 ## 🛡️ License
-This project is proprietary and confidential. &copy; 2026 Lynxnet Safecampus Team.
+This project is proprietary and confidential. &copy; 2026 Lynxnet Innovations.